-Each of the tasks has a point value associated with it.
+Each task has a point value associated with it.
+Each vehicle must pass through the gate before attempting any other task.
 The tasks can be completed in any order by one or more vehicles.
 The recovered object must be attached to the vehicle when the vehicle is on the surface to obtain maximum points for "surfacing with object".